marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-13 17:20:19]* **Karki**:

-I like it and would like to see more such stuff :slightly_smiling_face:
-Anything to do with rapid application development, prototyping is welcome here!
+I like it and would like to see more such stuff 🙂 Anything to do with rapid application development, prototyping is welcome here!